 Read the following sections for installation guidelines.
-Install the SAN Switch 2/16 EL in one of the following ways:
+Install the SAN Switch 2/8 EL in one of the following ways:

-- as a stand-alone unit on a flat surface, or - in the Compaq 9000 Series (or comparable) Rack using the Rack Mount Kit contents as outlined in Table 2-1.
+- as a stand-alone unit on a flat surface, or - as a fixed component in the Compaq 9000 Series (or comparable) EIA Rack using the Fixed Rack Mount Kit provided.
+Fixed Rack Mount Kit contents are outlined in Table 2-1.